kubermatic/kubermatic/docs/proposals/project-user-resource-quotas.md

 #### Race when updating quotas

-There is still a chance of a race, in which users could create multiple MachineDeployments for a project in the same time, before the controller updates the resource usage, thus bypassing the limit.
-In this case we have 2 options:
+There is still a chance of a race, in which users could create multiple MachineDeployments for a project in the same time, and the Machines get created(could be on different Seeds) before the controller updates the resource usage, thus bypassing the limit.
-- admins could notice/get informed about it and react according to their company policy
+For now no solution to this, but the KKP admins will be able to see the Project resource usage(in the UI for example), get informed about it, and react according to their company policy.
-- add a "pending"/"reserved" resource mechanism to the API.
-So as soon as a MachineDeployment request is received in the API, it would reserve some of the quota.
-Later the MachineDeployment controller could move this from reserved to real usage.

 ### Possible Enhancements in the future

-1. Try to make the resourcequotas bulletproof by adding a mechanism of "pending"/"reserved" quota which is filled before the MachineDeployment creation
-2. Possibility to set `maxClusters` for a project.
+1. Possibility to set `maxClusters` for a project.

 ## Tasks and effort

 1. Investigate project and user quotas
-2. Implement resource quotas CRD
+2. Implement ResourceQuotas CRD
-3. Move MachineDeployments to the seed cluster
 4. Implement MRQC
-5. Implement SMDC
+5. Implement controllers for calculating cluster quota usage
-6. Validating webhook for MDs based on resource quotas
+6. Validating webhook for Machines based on resource quotas
 7. ResourceQuota API endpoints
 8. (Optional) Implement default project quotas
-9. (Optional) Implement a "pending/reserved" mechanism to decrease chances of races